Start by sending your landlord a demand letter using our free tool.

 If your landlord is not complying with your state’s security deposit laws and refuses to return your security deposit, consider sending them a security deposit demand letter.

-In a security deposit demand letter, the main thing you are doing is requesting that your landlord return your security deposit.
+In a security deposit demand letter, you mainly request that your landlord return your security deposit.
 Typically, this letter is written after your landlord has not paid you back within your state’s required time period.
-The security deposit demand letter should also notify your landlord that if they do not return your security deposit within the deadline you provide, you intend to sue.
+The security deposit demand letter should also notify your landlord that you intend to sue if they do not return your security deposit within the deadline you provide.

 2. File a Complaint